††††† 201 KAR 20:320. Standards for curriculum of prelicensure nursing programs.

 ††††† RELATES TO: KRS 314.011(5), 314.021, 314.041(1)(a), 314.111(1), 314.131(1), (2)

-††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 314.041(1)(a) requires that an applicant for licensure as a registered or licensed practical nurse complete the basic nursing curriculum in an approved school of nursing.
+††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 314.041(1)(a) and 314.051(1)(a) require that an applicant for licensure as a registered or licensed practical nurse complete the basic nursing curriculum in an approved school of nursing.
 KRS 314.111(1) requires that schools of nursing regardless of delivery models shall meet minimum standards and be approved by the Board of Nursing.
 KRS 314.131(1) and (2) authorizes the board to promulgate administrative regulations necessary to approve programs of nursing.
-This administrative regulation establishes the curriculum requirements for prelicensure registered nurse programs.
+This administrative regulation establishes the curriculum requirements for prelicensure registered nurse and practical nursing programs.

-††††† (6) "Prelicensure nursing education program" means an educational entity that offers the courses and learning experiences that prepare graduates who are competent to practice nursing safely and who are eligible to take the NCLEX-RN or NCLEX-PN examinations.
+††††† (4) "Program of nursing" means an educational entity that offers the courses and learning experiences that prepare graduates who are competent to practice nursing safely and who are eligible to take the NCLEX-RN or NCLEX-PN examinations.

-††††† (7) "Registered nursing program" means a program of nursing organized and administered by an institution of higher learning that awards a degree upon meeting requirements of the program.
-A registered nursing program is considered to be any program that culminates in the graduate being eligible for licensure.
-Examples of registered nurse programs are associate degree programs, baccalaureate degree programs, masterís degree programs, and multiple entry-exit programs.
+††††† (5) "Registered nursing program" means a program of nursing organized and administered by an institution of higher learning that awards a degree in nursing upon meeting requirements of the program.

 ††††† Section 2.
 General.
 (1) An applicant for licensure shall complete a prelicensure program of nursing that meets the requirements of this administrative regulation.